bernhardAxonIvy/doc/source/engine-guide/integration/cluster/index.rst

 The diagram below shows an |ivy-engine| Cluster setup.
 A user accesses the |ivy-engine| Cluster via a :ref:`load balancer <cluster-load-balancer>` that routes the traffic to the :ref:`nodes <cluster-configuration>` of the cluster.
-All cluster nodes share the same system database and Elasticsearch server.
+All cluster nodes share the same system database and OpenSearch server.

 .. graphviz:: overview.dot